discoposse/jscrape/README.md

 Welcome to jscrape!
 A super simple image-output scraping script which uses Puppeteer and the Puppeteer Stealth plugin to help with issues where you may be restricted by robots.txt or some validators.

-This is 100% delivered as-is by someone who is not a programmer :)
+This is 100% delivered as-is by someone who is not a programmer :smiley:

-## How to run the thing
+## How to use
-#

 # There are 3 ways to run the process:
 1. scrape.js - the original way with hardcoded url (not recommended but it was the first version)
 2. web-scrape.js - pass a url to the script in one command